Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 So, what should you do?
 Well, you need to know what the real requirements are.
 And figuring that out can be a very confusing process.

-Unspoken Requirements
+Unspoken Bank Account Requirements

 Before applying, you need to know if the bank has any hidden requirements.
 You also need to know about any restrictions.
 And it’s critical to know if the bank has any preferences that are not public.
 This is common, especially when dealing with smaller banks that have specific preferences.

-But the only way to find out what a bank’s true requirements is to talk to bankers, bank employees, customers, and applicants who went through the bank’s application process themselves.
+But the only way to find out what a bank’s true requirements are is to talk to bankers, bank employees, customers, and applicants who went through the bank’s application process themselves.

-Some banks in the Bahamas will have painfully high fees.
+Some banks in The Bahamas will have painfully high fees.
 If you’re not careful or don’t know what to ask for beforehand, fees can add up and make your banking experience way more expensive than it has to be.
 That’s why we analyze fee structures and keep tabs on more than 20 different types of bank fees that can severely impact the cost of maintaining an account.

 Paperwork Requirements